louisantoinem/songcheat-core/README.md

 * Compiler

 * ChordPix containing two static methods:
-  parse: parses a ChordPix URL into a chord object
+  - parse: parses a ChordPix URL into a chord object
-  url: return the ChordPix URL corresponding to the given chord object Can be used both in Node and in browser.
+  - url: returns the ChordPix URL corresponding to the given chord object

+  Can be used both in Node and in browser.

 * VexTab: allows converting a SongCheat to a VexTab string.
 Can be used both in Node and in browser (but actually displaying the generated VexTab requires a browser).